CTurt/FreeDVDBoot/README.md

 - Try burning with different software.
 Apparently [for this user](https://github.com/CTurt/FreeDVDBoot/issues/108) ImgBurn didn't work, but CDBurnerXP with 1x speed, compatibility settings, and finalize option worked.

 - Check that your console's language is set to English.

+**Please, only open a GitHub issue if you have read and tried all of the above.
+If you do open an issue, please confirm that you tried a real DVD movie and it worked on your system so that we know it's not just a laser failure; also include your DVD player version, the name of the ISO you tried, the type of DVD, and what happens when you launch the disc.**

 ## Phat consoles
 Phat consoles have many different firmware version revisions, which makes them harder to add support for.
 It also means you will need to identify your firmware version, and burn the matching ISO file.